Good-Subs-Good-Anime-Vietsub/Easy-AI-Subbing/README.md

 *   **Default Model:** Can be changed in the GUI.
 *   **Default Prompts:** Can be edited directly in the GUI text areas.

-## Troubleshooting

-*   **FFmpeg Not Found:** Ensure FFmpeg is installed and its `bin` directory is added to your system's PATH.
-Restart your terminal/IDE after adding to PATH.
-*   **API Errors (401, 429, Model Not Found):** Double-check your API key, ensure it's correct and hasn't expired, check your usage quota on Google AI Studio, and verify the model name is correct and available to you.
-*   **"Failed to load Python DLL" error after building:** Ensure you have the correct Microsoft Visual C++ Redistributable installed (usually 2015-2022 version for recent Python).
-Try running `pyinstaller --clean main.py` and rebuilding.
-Temporarily disable antivirus if it might be interfering.
-Make sure you run the `.exe` from inside the `dist\Easy AI Subbing` folder.
-*   **No output or strange output:** Check your prompts for syntax errors or missing placeholders.
-Ensure the selected file is valid for the chosen task.
-*   **Icon not displaying:** Ensure `app_icon.ico` was included in the PyInstaller build using `--add-data` and that the path in `main.py` is correct relative to the bundle structure.

 ## Credits

 *   Developed by: GioChieu@KiOZ